mzulqarnain1/DjangRESTPractice/README.md

-# real_estate_app_api
+# Property Add/Edit Simple App With User Registration (Interface & API)
+API Contains oAuth2 implementation.
-This app has proper models and restful endpoints for resources of an abstract Real Estate Management System.
+This app has proper models and restful endpoints for resources of an abstract Property Records Management System.